adamjohnson/Skeleton-fluid-mobile-first/README.md

 # Fluid Mobile First Skeleton Grid

 A fluid, mobile first version of Dave Gamache's Skeleton.
-Starting at mobile sizes and moving up to a max-width of 1200px.
+Starting at mobile sizes and moving fluidly up to a max-width of 1200px.

 ## How to implement the Grid System